-Fig. 6.6 shows the performance potential of DAC and UCC in terms of normalized IPC for 16KB DAC and UCC instruction caches over a 16KB regular instruction cache.
-Data are presented for an instruction cache for valid blocks due to its wider use both in general and embedded computing systems.
-For the same reason the focus of the remaining report will be on instruction caches for valid blocks.
+Fig. 9 shows the performance potential of DAC and UCC in terms of normalized IPC for 16KB DAC and UCC instruction caches over a 16KB regular instruction cache.
+Note that in these experiments we assume oracle CCD detection under the same assumptions as in Sections 5 and 6.1.

-The results are for secondary hit latencies of 0, 1, 2 and 3 cycles (denoted in the graph as DAC-0, DAC-1, DAC-2 and DAC-3 or UCC-0, UCC-1, UCC-2 and UCC-3 respectively) and for various L2 miss latencies (10, 15, 20, 25 and 30 cycles).
+Results are presented for secondary hit latencies of 0, 1, 2 and 3 cycles (denoted in the graph as DAC-0, DAC-1, DAC-2 and DAC-3 or UCC-0, UCC-1, UCC-2 and UCC-3 respectively) and for various L2 cache latencies (10, 15, 20, 25 and 30 cycles).
 The various secondary hit latencies are aimed to reveal how critical is to detect quickly duplication after a miss.
-The different miss latencies are useful to examine the importance of CDD with increasing latency to lower levels of memory hierarchy.
-All other processor parameters are as in Table 4.1.
-The duplication is detected ideally with the same assumptions as in Chapter 5.
+The different L2 cache latencies are useful to examine the importance of CDD with increasing latency to lower levels of memory hierarchy.
+All other processor parameters are as in Table 2.

-The data show both DAC and UCC to have performance potential.
-The benchmarks gcc95, perl95 and vortex00 with the highest CCD rates, see Figs. 5.2 and 6.2, are also the ones with the largest potential.
+The data show both DAC and UCC to have performance potential up to 15% and 20% respectively.
+The benchmarks gcc95, perl95 and vortex00 with the highest CCD rates, see Figs. 3 and 6, are also the ones with the largest potential.
 Benchmark mesa00 does not benefit from CCD because it has very few misses for duplicated blocks.
-The potential improves with increasing L2 miss latency for both DAC and UCC.
+The potential improves with increasing L2 cache latency for both DAC and UCC.
 The DAC performance is rather insensitive to secondary hit latency, however, for UCC the effects of secondary hit latency can be detrimental.
-For example with UCC-3 latency many configurations for go95 and per195 suffer a performance degradation.
+For example with UCC-3 latency many configurations, for go95 and perl95, suffer a performance degradation.
 The results also reveal that the potential of UCC is higher than DAC only when the secondary hit latency is less than three cycles.

-The low UCC performance, for three cycles secondary hit latency, suggests that the performance gains due to the miss reduction of UCC are outweighted by the penalty for having some primary hits converted to secondary hits.
-Finally, although the limits of DAC and UCC are very similar as show in figures 5.2 and 6.2 the results in Fig. 6.6 show that UCC is much better in many configurations.
-This is because in the limit study of DAC we assume no latency for fetching a block from a lower level in the memory hierarchy.
-In case of two consecutive accesses to the same missed block (for different valid blocks), the first will be a secondary hit and the second will be a primary hit but with a fetch latency it is possible to have secondary hit and the second access to cause a miss because the block is not yet available.
+The low UCC performance, for three cycles secondary hit latency, suggests that the performance gains due to the miss reduction of UCC are outweighed by the penalty for having some primary hits converted to secondary hits.
+Finally, although the limits of CCD rates for DAC and UCC are very similar, as shown in figures 3 and 6, the results in Fig. 9 show that UCC is much better in many configurations.
+This occurs because in the DAC limit study we assumed no latency for fetching a block from a lower level in the memory hierarchy.
+And in the case of two consecutive accesses to the same missed block (for different valid blocks), the first will be a secondary hit and the second will be a primary hit.
+But in a realistic scenario with non-zero fetch latency it is possible to have secondary hit and the next access to cause a miss because the block is not yet available.